Snohomish County PUD

 - Additional Information

-- establish and maintain effective working relationships with peers, superiors and the general public
+- establish and maintain effective working relationships with county employees and the general public

 Snohomish County is an Equal Employment Opportunity (EEO) employer.